-These are a few of the nonprofits doing good work all across the United States.
+These are a few of the nonprofits doing good work across the United States.

-In 2017, says the U.S. Department of Health and Human Services, 30 percent of high school students admitted to drinking at least one alcoholic beverage per month.
+In 2017, the U.S. Department of Health and Human Services reported 30 percent of high school students admitted to drinking at least one alcoholic beverage per month.

 For some teens, that experimentation leads to addiction.
 Their parents must help them find their way out.
 100Pedals was born of a parent’s hope to help his child.